AbzRaider/vendor_nothing_thermalboost/README.md

 The thermal throttle clamp levels have been raised from 37°C to 41.5°C, providing a more robust systemwide thermal management.

-## Configuration

-[Provide instructions on how users can customize or adjust the settings if applicable.]

-## Troubleshooting

-If you encounter any issues or have questions, please refer to the following:

-- [Include a link to a discussion forum or community where users can seek help.]
-- [Add any specific troubleshooting steps.]

 ## Credits

 Big Thanks to y'all who helped in making of this module.